ItsMePaulo/tutoring/COS212/examprep/Exam2/README.md

     *

-4.4) What is the maximum height of a B-Tree of an order M of 5 and 400 keys?
+4.4) What is the maximum height of a B-Tree of an order = 7 and 400 keys?

     *